 Our AmeriCorps positions are funded by the Corporation for National and Community Service.
 AmeriCorps members provide direct and indirect service to our organization in an effort to help further our mission and vision.

-AmeriCorps members live on a limited income that matches the poverty level in the community they serve.
-If you have an available space and interest in hosting an AmeriCorps member for one year at a free or low rent, please contact our Volunteer Engagement Manager at firstname.lastname@example.org or 425-405-7156.
+AmeriCorps members live on a modest living allowance.
+If you have an available space and interest in hosting an AmeriCorps member for one year at a free or low rent, please contact our Volunteer Engagement Manager, Karisa Lee, at firstname.lastname@example.org or 425-405-7156.

-Questions about the Habitat AmeriCorps program in Snohomish County can be directed to our Volunteer Engagement Manager at email@example.com or 425-405-7156.
+Questions about the Habitat AmeriCorps program in Snohomish County can be directed to our Volunteer Engagement Manager, Karisa Lee, at email@example.com or 425-405-7156.

 Habitat AmeriCorps profile: Shelby Brewster

 “I chose to serve with Habitat for Humanity because of their direct impact on local communities here in the U.S. and across the world.”

 “It’s more than just a house, it’s a place for the family to be part of a community.”

 “My current role allows me to have the fulfillment of serving the veteran and military community.”